Technology transfer initiatives

 • Innovative Urban Services and SMEs

-The centre is to create an attractive environment for generating start-ups and SMEs, coming from abroad as well.
+The centre aim is also to create an attractive environment for start-ups and SMEs, both born in italy as also incoming from foreign countries.

-CTE Next is a partnership comprising 12 public and private organisations, led by the Turin Municipality.
+CTE Next is a partnership comprising 12 organisations, both public and private, led by the Turin Municipality.

 Knowledge-Share